Outdoor Research Aspire II GTX Jacket

 The Competition

-Last but not least is the Patagonia Torrentshell 3L, our top-ranked rain jacket for a few years running.
-An everyday frontcountry shell that can hold its own on the trail, the Torrentshell features premium 3-layer construction (using Patagonia’s in-house H2No Performance Standard membrane), a durable 50D shell, and helpful features like pit zips, a two-way adjustable hood that rolls down for storage, and stuff pocket with integrated carabiner loop.
-And at just $179, it’s considerably cheaper than much of the competition without sacrificing much in the way of quality.
+Last but not least is the Patagonia Torrentshell 3L, which is our top-ranked rain jacket for a few years running.
+An everyday front-country shell that can hold its own on the trail, the Torrentshell features premium 3-layer construction (using Patagonia’s in-house H2No Performance Standard membrane), a durable 50D shell, and helpful features like pit zips, a two-way adjustable hood that rolls down for storage, and a stuff pocket with an integrated carabiner loop.
+And at just $179, it’s significantly cheaper than much of the competition without sacrificing much in the way of quality.
 But the Torrentshell does lack the performance slant of the Aspire II: The center front zip features a bulky flap rather than the OR’s water-resistant design, and the hood is not large enough to accommodate most helmets.
-We’ll stick with the Aspire for longer and more serious trips into the backcountry, but for casual day hikes and the odd overnight, the Torrentshell gets the job done for almost $50 less.
+We’ll stick with the Aspire for longer and more serious trips into the backcountry, but for casual day hikes and the odd overnight, the Torrentshell gets the job done for almost $50 less (for more, read our in-depth women's Torrentshell review).

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!